wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **M:**&ensp;There is nothing to renounce.
 Enough if you stop acquiring.
 To give you must have, and to have you must take.
 Better not to take.
-It is simpler than to practice renunciation, which leads to a dangerous form of ‘spiritual’ pride.
+It is simpler than to practice renunciation, which leads to a dangerous form of “spiritual” pride.

-All this weighing, selecting, choosing, exchanging — it is all shopping in some ‘spiritual’ market.
+All this weighing, selecting, choosing, exchanging — it is all shopping in some “spiritual” market.
 What is your business there?
 What deal are you out to strike?
 When you are not out for business, what is the use of this endless anxiety of choice?
 Restlessness takes you nowhere.
 Something prevents you from seeing that there is nothing you need.
 Find it out and see its falseness.
 It